HookyQR/VSCodeBeautify/README.md

 otherwise...

 3. Settings are translated from your VS Code workspace/user setttings.
-4. Any current editor settings (indent spaces/tabs, line ending) are merged in.
+4. Any open editor settings (indent spaces/tabs, line ending) for the specific file are merged in.
-5. If **`"beautify.editorconfig"` is set to `true`**: editorconfig settings are searched for (See http://editorconfig.org/) and are merged in.
+5. Editorconfig settings are searched for (See http://editorconfig.org/) and are merged in.

 ### VS Code | .jsbeautifyrc settings map: